vipins-lab/sample-action/README.md

-# sample-action
+# `sample-action` - Learning Development of GitHub Docker Action

 Development of Simple Sample Action.
 Hello World sample action.

-# Learning Development of GitHub Docker Action

 This action prints input information for a employee.